ab12gu/technical-notes/docs/misc/animals/dog-sitting.md

     - some toys may lead to bloody gums, don't worry its normal
     - I would just stop tug of war if bloody, goes away in a minute
 - I rarely do this anymore, but she does like dog videos on youtube/tv lol
+- she has never bit any human so don't worry if she gets a little mouthy with you

 ## Grooming